microsoft/terminal/doc/specs/#2046 - Command Palette.md

-As always, I'm also on board with the "this should be configurable by the user" route, so they can change what mode the command palette is in by default, and what the prefixes for differen modes are, but I'm not sure how we'd define that cleanly in the settings.
+As always, I'm also on board with the "this should be configurable by the user" route, so they can change what mode the command palette is in by default, and what the prefixes for different modes are, but I'm not sure how we'd define that cleanly in the settings.

 ```json